nicolejpaz/fremote/README.md

 ## To Contribute

 I'd love for someone to contribute!
-If you'd like, simply fork the repo, make changes, and submit a pull request.
+Simply fork the repo, make changes, and submit a pull request.

+Right now I'm looking for adding more tests, the ability to scrape video information from more providers, playlist capability for remotes, and the ability to draw on top of videos.
+Other ideas are also welcome.

 ## Issues